 The Departmental rules provide for inspection of all blasting operations for compliance with the standards established by 460: 25.
 Every detonation must be recorded on an approved recording form and made available for periodic review.
 Periodically, the inspector will monitor actual detonations to ensure compliance with the Blasting Plan submitted.

 Inspections for blasting and permitting standards may involve the issuance of violations and fines as outlined by the Departmental rules.
-Concerted efforts will be made in 2017 to inspect explosive distributors’ records to ensure explosive sales were made to valid blasting permit or blasting permit exemption holders.
+In 2017, concerted efforts were made to inspect explosive distributors' records to ensure explosive sales were made to valid blasting permit or blasting permit exemption holders.
+Monetary violations were issued as a result of these inspections.

 The Minerals Division monitors and investigates complaints for Non-Coal Mining and Non-Mining Blasting activities throughout the State of Oklahoma.
 Although the law states that written complaints be investigated, the Division responds to all received complaints whether written, oral, or filed on the Department's website.
 Complaint files, as well as complaint log data bases, are maintained and updated for all complaints received by the Division.